nimisha-yadav/OS-Visual-Studio/CONTRIBUTING.md

 ## Pull Requests
 A good pull request must have:
-- A clear title.
-- A comprehensive description.
+- A clear title, comprehensive description containing the link to the issue.
 - Code-blocks in the description displaying the significant changes.
 - The base branch set to `main`.
 - Commits only relevant to that PR in particular.